 (3) evaluates an agency's compliance with each standard.

-(c) An agency accredited by CHAP or JCAHO must have the documentation of accreditation available at the time of a survey.
+(c) An agency accredited by an accreditation organization must have the documentation of accreditation available at the time of a survey.

-(d) DADS keeps agency records confidential, except as allowed by Texas Health and Safety Code, §142.009(d).
+(d) HHSC keeps agency records confidential, except as allowed by Texas Health and Safety Code, §142.009(d).

-(e) A surveyor may remove original agency records from an agency only with the consent of the agency as provided in Texas Health and Safety Code, §142.009(e).
+(e) A surveyor may remove original agency records from an agency only with the consent of the agency, as provided in Texas Health and Safety Code, §142.009(e).

 §558.527.
 Post-Survey Procedures.